 Paying attention to how your card is categorizing a purchase can help you get more points, especially if you patronize a particular merchant regularly.

 Why becoming familiar with MCCs matters

 Knowing MCCs can also help cardholders maximize rewards.
-For example, if your card gives you rewards for restaurant spending, you might want to pay attention to whether a fast-food restaurant attached to a gas station counts as a restaurant or belongs to a fuel MCC and only use that card at the eatery if the gas station location counts as a restaurant, for instance.
+For example, if your card gives you rewards for restaurant spending, you might want to pay attention to whether a fast-food restaurant attached to a gas station counts as a restaurant or belongs to a fuel MCC – and use that card only at the eatery if it does count.